My Philly Cranksgiving Winning Strategy

 Supplemental info, including links to the entire 2017 manifest

-Update 2 days after 2024 "race day": I hauled in 812.9 pounds according to my copy of written scale readings.
-I did 13 trips, all from the same score, so I had points multiplier of 1.
-I plan to do the same next year, with no equipment change other than regearing this same bike to a slightly lower gear ratio (from 43/17 to 42/18).
-And, in 2024 I used standard butyl inner tunes instead of latex ones for less rolling resistance, and in 2025 I will repeat use of standard butyl inner tubes.
+Update 2 days after 2024 "race day": I hauled in 812 pounds.
+I did 13 trips, all from the same store, so I had points multiplier of 1.
+I plan to do the same in 2025, with no equipment change other than regearing this same bike to a lower gear ratio (from 43/17 to 42/20).

-I won in 2019 by making multiple trips and carrying lots of weight on each trip, by using a large backpack and a lightweight track bike (fixie) with gear ratio about 66 inches, with a pizza rack.
 I learned in 2022 that I can carry 80 cans of beans with weight between 80 and 90 pounds in this big boxy backpack, although my 2022 bike was slower than the bikes I used in my previous 4 championships.

 For 2022, I used a cheap mountain bike, with 26x2.0 tires (my usual slick / semi slick) with Vittoria pink latex inner tubes, and a pizza rack that I used for carrying a large backpack (a "Caviar bag"), strapped onto the pizza rack with a used inner tube.
 I loaded my "Caviar bag" with 80-89 pounds of mostly or entirely canned goods on four trips.
 On my first trip, I took on most of my weight at the Trader Joes at 1324 Arch after making small purchases at 4 other stores, then rode less than 1.5 miles to the finish point.
 In my following three trips, I took on weight at mainly or exclusively at one of the two Acmes closest to the finish point.